CHENNAI TOURISM GUIDE:

 Chennai has the Bay of Bengal bordering its east, while the state of Andhra Pradesh is on its northwest.
 It has the Kanchipuram on its south and the states of Kerala and Karnataka on its western side.

-The City Of Chennai
+The City of Chennai

 Chennai, previously called Madras, is comparatively a new city, about 350 years old.
-The erstwhile villages of Mylapore, Triplicane, Ezhambur (Egmore), etc., all now a part of Chennai, have a recorded historical past centuries older than Chennai.
+The erstwhile villages of Mylapore, Triplicane, Ezhambur (Egmore), etc., all now a part of Chennai, have a recorded historical past century older than Chennai.

-Chennai is a gracious city that has a clear skyline, long sandy beaches, parks, historic landmarks and tourist infrastructural facilities which make it a convenient entry point or base to start a tour of Tamil Nadu and South India.
+Chennai is a gracious city that has a clear skyline, long sandy beaches, parks, historic landmarks, and tourist infrastructural facilities which make it a convenient entry point or base to start a tour of Tamil Nadu and South India.